Azure/azure-rest-api-specs/documentation/Semantic-and-Model-Violations-Reference.md

 **Description**: Body schema is defined in swagger but body is not found in example or traffic.

 **How to fix the violation**: Add response body.

-### <a name="KEYWORD_TYPE_EXPECTED" />KEYWORD_TYPE_EXPECTED

-**Output Message**: Keyword 'type' is expected to be of type 'array,boolean,integer,number,null,object,string'.

-**Description**: According to Json schema spec, the allowed value for [type](http://json-schema.org/latest/json-schema-validation.html#rfc.section.6.1.1) is 'array,boolean,integer,number,null,object,string'.

-**How to fix the violation**: Set the value of type to one of the values above.

 ### <a name="OBJECT_ADDITIONAL_PROPERTIES" />OBJECT_ADDITIONAL_PROPERTIES